-Before you roll your eyes and say “yet another story about a millennial who was frustrated with their job and quit to backpack around the world and blog all about it and convince everyone else to do the same,” just hear me out.
+Before you roll your eyes and say “yet another story about a millennial who was over her well-paying job and quit to backpack around the world and blog all about it and convince everyone else to do the same,” just hear me out.

 I was sitting in a team meeting at my job, a job that I loved and appreciated from the start.
 Together the team was problem-solving a frustrating, ongoing issue that account managers were experiencing with our network.
 During the time, we joked about the problem and work and maybe a TV show involving a talking dog, I don’t remember exactly.
 But what I can’t forget about that moment is how completely comfortable I felt.
 The feeling that I could be with this team, in this company, and in this position for the rest of my life.
 And that scared me.
 The feeling that I had so many things I planned to do with my career and my life and that if I remained where I was, I would not be able to achieve them.